AdobeDocs/advertising.en/help/dsp/audiences/sources/source-adobe-rtcdp.md

 ---
 # Workflow for Using the DSP Integration with [!DNL Adobe Real-Time CDP]

+Use the DSP integration with the [the [!DNL Adobe Real-Time Customer Data Platform (CDP)]](https://experienceleague.adobe.com/docs/experience-platform/rtcdp/overview.html), which is part of the Adobe Experience Platform, to convert your hashed email addresses to universal IDs for targeted advertising.

 <!-- Any pre-requisite settings within DSP?

 1. Contact `adcloud-support@adobe.com` to enable the account-level “[!UICONTROL LiveRamp segments]” option, which will allow you to target authenticated segments in DSP campaigns once all steps in the activation workflow are completed.

 -->

 1. [Create an audience source](source-create.md) to import audiences to your DSP account or an advertiser account.
+You can choose to convert your user identifiers to any of the [available universal ID formats](source-about.md).

-1. In Experience Platform, configure an Advertising DSP destination connection using the [!UICONTROL Source Key] that was generated in the DSP source settings.
+1. In Adobe Experience Platform, configure an Advertising DSP destination connection using the [!UICONTROL Source Key] that was generated in the DSP source settings.

    For instructions for activating the DSP destination connection, selecting segments, and accessing control permissions, see "[Adobe Advertising Cloud DSP connection](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/advertising/adobe-advertising-cloud-connection.html)."